 In the first year, you will get a solid introduction to different branches of business and social science, as well as research methods, underscoring the varied nature of the leisure field.
 In semester 1, the courses will focus on the consumer perspective, whereas in semester 2, the business side is more prominent.
 You will learn to apply your knowledge in several practical cases.

-- Year 2 - Deepening your knowledge
+- Year 2 - Deepening your knowledge & training analytical skills

 In the second year, you will strengthen your knowledge on what kinds of activities people choose in their leisure time, and how companies can organise those activities and profit from them.
 In addition to theoretical lectures, practical seminars, debates and case studies, you will work on several projects for commissioners from the leisure field.
 In these projects, you will apply the research techniques and theoretical insight learnt in the various courses.

-- Year 3 - Knowledge expansion
+- Year 3 - Expanding and integrating your knowledge

 In the 5th semester, you will choose a minor at another university in the Netherlands or abroad.
 In the 6th and final semester, you will apply everything you have learned by: